 Inpatient Long-Term Residential Substance Abuse Treatment

-Daystar is a drug and alcohol long-term residential treatment center licensed by the Department of Drug and Alcohol Programs.
-Daystar is typically a three to six-month program in which clients receive both individual and group counseling with a strong emphasis on life skills.
+Daystar Center is a drug and alcohol long-term residential treatment center licensed by the Department of Drug and Alcohol Programs.
+Daystar Center is typically a three to six-month program in which clients receive both individual and group counseling with a strong emphasis on life skills.

 - Person-Centered Treatment